FrancoLiberali/cql/configuration.md

 You can change the host Badaas will bind to, the port and the timeout in seconds.

-Additionaly you can change the number of elements returned by default for a paginated response.
+Additionally you can change the number of elements returned by default for a paginated response.

 ```yml
 # The settings for the http server.